 In California, there are two degrees of burglary.
 First-degree burglary is committed where the dwelling involved was inhabited.
-It is important to note however, that the dwelling did not have to be physically inhabited at the time of the crime.
-Second-degree burglary occurs where the structure or building does not fit into the definition of a dwelling under first-degree burglary.
+It is important to note, however, that the dwelling did not have to be physically inhabited at the time of the crime.
+Second-degree burglary occurs when the structure or building does not fit into the definition of a dwelling under first-degree burglary.

 There are several defenses to this crime.
 Some of these include lack of intent, and insufficient evidence.
 Also, if the defendant entered the structure to take something back that belonged to them it is not considered a burglary.
 Mistaken identity is also a possible defense.
 Sometimes, a victim (store owner) may not actually see the perpetrator, or they may not get a good look at the perpetrator because it is dark.

 First-degree burglary is punishable by 2, 4 or 6 years in prison.
 Second-degree prison is punishable by no more than one year in jail.